ejsong37/ANEVA-h/README.md

 # ANEVA-h

 A toolkit for quantifying genetic variation in gene dosage from allelic specific expression (ASE) data.
-ANEVA-h implements the ANEVA method for haplotype-based AE data generated from phASER.
+ANEVA-h implements the ANEVA method for haplotype-based ASE data generated from phASER.
 For more details about ANEVA, please see Mohammadi P et al (2019) doi:10.1126/science.aay0256

 ### Installation Instructions
 ***